-Activity 1.1 Introduction & Icebreaker (30 mins)
+Activity 1.1 Introduce & Icebreaker (30 mins)

-- Welcome the participants and introduce the training team. - Ask the participants to stand in a circle. - Instruct the first participant to introduce with his/her name & what is their favourite colour. - Ask the next participant to introduce the previous participant and then introduce oneself similarly. - Continue until the last participant has introduced all the participants. - Ask the participants to fill in quickly the Pre-Training Response Sheet.
+- Welcome the participants and introduces the training team - Ask the participants to stand in a circle - Instruct the first participant to introduce herself with her name & what is her favourite colour. - Ask the next participant to introduce the previous participant and then introduce herself similarly - Continue until the last participant has introduced all the participants - Ask the participants to fill in quickly the Pre-Training Response Sheet.